dumberjs/dumber-gist/README.md

 An example config file for production deployment for `gist.dumber.app`, without real certificate and GitHub client secret.

-It will be deployed to a small box in Digital Ocean.
-Technical, this single VM structure doesn't scale, the static files (including tracing caches) should be handled by DO spaces (or AWS S3) with CDN network, the tiny cache and oauth back-end can be two simple AWS lambda.
-But this single VM structure is simplest for local development, also nginx+passenger+nodejs with two extremely simple back-ends should be able to handle very large traffic, even on a $5/month DO box.
+It is deployed to a small box in Digital Ocean.
+Technical, this single VM structure doesn't scale, but this single VM structure is simplest for local development, also nginx+passenger+nodejs with two extremely simple back-ends should be able to handle very large traffic, even on a $5/month DO box.

+In addition, `gist.dumber.app` and `cache.dumber.app` are behind a CloudFlare free plan.
+Thanks for CloudFlare, all static resources of dumber gist are properly cached in a CDN to enable fast boot up.

 ## Local dev (macOS)